- PhD, Political Science , University of Florida, 2002

 - BA, Political Science and Philosophy, University of Massachusetts, 1990

-Michael Kenney (Ph.D., Florida) is associate professor of international affairs at the University of Pittsburgh and Fellow at the International Center for the Study of Terrorism at the Pennsylvania State University.
+Michael Kenney (Ph.D., Florida) is associate professor of international affairs at the University of Pittsburgh.
 He is the author of From Pablo to Osama: Trafficking and Terrorist Networks, Government Bureaucracies, and Competitive Adaptation and the co-editor of Organizational Learning in the Global Context.
 Dr. Kenney has published numerous articles on terrorism, counter-terrorism, and drug trafficking in Survival, Terrorism and Political Violence, Studies in Conflict and Terrorism, Global Crime, the International Journal of Intelligence and Counterintelligence, and the Wall Street Journal, among other publications.
 He has conducted field research in Brazil, Britain, Colombia, Israel, Morocco, and Spain.
 Dr. Kenney has held research fellowships at Stanford University and the University of Southern California.
 He has received research grants from the National Institute of Justice (PI: “Organizational Learning and Islamic Militancy”), the Office of Naval Research (co-PI: “Competitive Adaptation and Terrorist Networks”), the National Science Foundation, and other institutions.
 His current research, involving substantial field work and supported by the Office of Naval Research, focuses al-Muhajiroun, a banned Islamist group based in the United Kingdom.
 Dr. Kenney teaches courses in terrorism, counter-terrorism and homeland security, drug control policy, international relations, foreign policy, and Latin American politics.
 Prior to earning his doctorate in political science, he was a Peace Corps Volunteer in Ecuador, South America, and an Americorps Volunteer at the Center for Drug-Free Living in Orlando, Florida

 Teaching and Research Areas